DarioRepoRuler/synthetic_data/README.md

     │   ├── ...
     ...
 ```
+- abb_common contains the robot which is used for simulation
+- background_images contains the custom background textures.

 Once is achieved and the `python.sh` shell script is found you can simply execute the written code via:
 ```